 - Store high: Keep all medications in a secure, high cupboard, not on bedside tables.

-- Secure bags: Never leave handbags containing pills on the floor; this was the cause of Barnaby's issue mentioned earlier.
+- Secure bags: Never leave handbags containing pills on the floor.

-- Educate guests: Ensure visitors know not to leave their medication bags accessible.
+- Educate guests: Make sure visitors do not leave medication bags accessible.

-For senior dogs who may be confused or have poor vision, keeping the environment safe is part of essential senior dog care.
+For older dogs who may be confused or less steady, keeping the environment safe is part of good senior dog care.

 What to do if your dog eats ibuprofen

 If you suspect your dog has eaten ibuprofen, do not wait for symptoms to appear.
-Once the kidneys are damaged, it is often irreversible.
-You must act immediately.
+Once kidney injury develops, it can be difficult to reverse.
+You need to act immediately.

-- Remove the source: Ensure the dog cannot eat any more.
+- Remove the source: Make sure the dog cannot eat any more.

 - Call your vet: Contact your daytime vet or an emergency out-of-hours clinic immediately.